N. Korea shows off civil defense units in toned-down parade

 Seoul’s Unification Ministry said 2013 was the last time the North held a parade of the Worker-Peasant Red Guards, a national civil defense organization consisting of millions of North Koreans between the ages of 16 and 70, which could loosely be compared to military reserve forces of other countries.

-The KCNA described Red Guards units from Pyongyang and other regions marching through the square in order and praised them for their supposedly huge contributions in anti-virus work, rebuilding communities destroyed by natural disasters and efforts to improve the economy.
+The KCNA described Red Guards units from Pyongyang and other regions marching through the square in order and praised them for their supposedly huge contributions in rebuilding communities destroyed by natural disasters and efforts to improve the economy.
+The marchers also included workers from the Ministry of Public Health involved in the country’s anti-virus campaign, who the KCNA credited for “firmly protecting the security of the country and its people from the worldwide pandemic.”

 The KCNA said Ri Il Hwan, a member of the ruling Workers’ Party’s Politburo, did make a speech during the parade.
 He said the North’s government will continue to strengthen defense capabilities and “firmly defend the dignity and fundamental interests of our people and solve everything our own way with our own efforts on the principle of self-reliance.”